 Cuba tourist card - currently you need a Cuban Tourist card to visit.
 This needs to be obtained before arrival into Cuba.
 They can be purchased at check in for your flight in some countries.
 Do talk to a travel professional when booking a Cuba holiday.

 Most importantly embrace Cuba, its an amazing country, thats totally different than anywhere we have travelled in the world.
 Its often difficult and confronting and if you don't speak Spanish you'll struggle a bit with the language barrier.
 Cuba will surprise you every day and the longer you stay the more you'll fall in love with fascinating Cuba.

 Talk to us now about visiting Cuba.
 We can arrange everything from flights, accommodation, sightseeing and more.
+Many cruise ships now visit Cuba too!
 Call us 1300 296 543 or message us via Facebook

 You might also like:

 Need a family holiday but the flight prices are crushing your dreams?
 Then its time to check your frequent flyer balances and find the best available...

 New Caledonia is the Australian east coast’s closest neighbour.
 This collection of tropical islands, a French territory in the Pacific feels a world...